Apprenticeships Checklist

 The Apprenticeships Team will send you a communication outlining the details of the induction including date time and location.

-You will be expected to attend the programme induction in person, held at the Loughborough University campus – attendance is compulsory and should you not be able to attend you may need to defer your Application until the next Academic Year.
+You will be expected to attend the programme induction in person, held at the Loughborough University campus – attendance is compulsory and unfortunately should you not be able to attend you may not be able to join the programme.

-The Induction for October 2023/24 starters will be held on Monday 16th September 2024.
-More details will be made available closer to the time.
+The Induction for October 2025/26 will be held on Monday 22 September 2025 and more details will be made available closer to the time.

 Step 5 - Registration